-Personally, Pinterest is my most favourite social media tool as it works with SEO.
-I did a great course by Melyssa Griffin called Pinfinite Growth which has taught me all the tricks of using Pinterest within my business.
-Pinterest has become my number one way of getting traffic to my site.
+Personally, Pinterest is my most favourite social media tool as it works with SEO and has become my number one way of getting traffic to my site.

-To make using Pinterest easier I love using Tailwind and Boardbooster which allow me to schedule all my pins.
-I only spend an hour or so each week on Pinterest and I let Tailwind and Boardbooster take care of the rest!
+To make using Pinterest easier I love using Tailwind which allows me to schedule all my pins.
+I only spend an hour or so each week on Pinterest and I let Tailwind take care of the rest!

 Once you have a group of subscribers to your website, it’s important to be able to communicate with them.
 There are lots of different mail services out there.
 If you’re just starting out, Mailchimp is a great option as it’s a free service for up to 2,000 subscribers.
 I now use ConvertKit as my mail provider.
 They offer lots of different options and services which I love.
 There are so many extra benefits which has made running my business more efficient.
 It’s a paid service but worth the money.

 Please note, some of the links in this post are affiliate links which means I earn a small commission if you decide to purchase the product.
 Rest assured, I only recommend products that I love and adore and which have positively impacted my business.
 I will never recommend something that I don’t truly believe or use myself.